WalterMaroney/Cosmos.Cms/Documentation/DevelopingWithCosmos.md

 * Akamai
   * Akamai Developer Account

-## Telerik Developer's License

-Telerik sells *developer* licenses not *run time* licenses.
-That means any product created here using a *developer* license can be freely distributed to the public as a package.
-Cosmos is distributed *for free* as Docker containers for both Editor and Publisher.

-To develop with the Telerik components either use a [trial license](https://www.telerik.com/download) or purchase a [developer's license](https://www.telerik.com/purchase.aspx?filter=dotnet#individual-products)

 ## Unit Tests

 *TIP: When setting up your unit test environment make sure your development computers can connect to the all your cloud resources.*